|Guide||♦||5 Triplogs||0 Topics|

-History: Warner Brothers filmed aerial combat shots for "God is My Co-Pilot" in 1944 near Lake Pleasant.
+Warner Brothers filmed aerial combat shots for "God Is My Co-Pilot" in 1944 near Lake Pleasant.
 Several North American AT-6 Texans were repainted to resemble Japanese Zeros.
 One of the AT-6's ( pilot: 2nd Lt.
 Orland Luhr ) crashed into the wing of a B-25 Mitchell bomber ( onboard: 1st Lt.
 George Hunter, 2nd Lt.
 Patrick Holland and Sgt.
 James Ramey ).

 The hike in features lots of loose rock and plenty of cholla.
-Wild burros, javelina and deer are abundant in the area.
+Wild burros, javelina, and deer are abundant in the area.
 Look for tarantulas in the washes.

-The crash site itself is fairly compact.
-A large portion of the 9 cylinder radial engine survived.
+The crash site itself is relatively compact.
+A large portion of the nine cylinder radial engine survived.
 Large portions of the fuselage and wings are fairly intact.
 Many small parts of the AT-6 are scattered about the area.
 You will notice yellow paint marks on some of the larger pieces of wreckage.
 This signals that the site is a known aircraft crash site.
 Please leave the wreckage as you found it.
 This is not a place for gathering souvenirs.
 An aviator lost his life here.
 Please treat the area with respect it is due.

 This is rugged terrain.
 Please bring lots of water.
-Appropriate clothing and footwear is a must on these types of off trail hikes.
+Appropriate clothing and footwear is a must on these types of off-trail hikes.
 Make sure a responsible person knows where you are going and when you will return.